galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/setting-up-galasa-project.md

 ## Building the example project

-Run the following command to navigate to the parent folder (in this example the _dev.galasa.example.banking_ directory) invoke both Maven and Gradle to build the OSGi bundles:
+Run the following command to navigate to the parent folder (in this example the _dev.galasa.example.banking_ directory) and invoke both Maven and Gradle to build the OSGi bundles:

 ```
 cd dev.galasa.example.banking